Hindi, English, Bengali

 Indian legislation does provide for a 13th salary.
 With the Payment of Bonus Act, it has become mandatory for employers to pay their workers a minimum annual bonus equal to 8.33% of the full year’s wages.
 The maximum rate for bonus payments is 20% of the employee’s annual wages.

-Employees and employers in India are subject to the following tax and social security contribution rates:
+Employees and employers in India are subject to the following tax and social security contribution rates (valid as of 2022):

 Indian employees are entitled to a minimum of 15 days of paid annual leave.
 Factory workers generally receive 19 paid vacation days each year, according to the national Factories Act.
 Employees who do not use all of it within the ongoing year are allowed to carry over up to 30 days of unused leave into the next year.